AsifAiub13/asifseraje.github.io/README.md

   - BLE, iBeacon, MVC, Charts, Firebase push notification and remote config, CoreData, Storyboard etc.
   - Troubleshot and fixed bugs and issues to ensure seem-less operation for huge customer base of the apps.

-**- Senior Software Engineer, iOS Team, Mobile Apps and IoT Team, Brotecs Technologies Limted Dhaka, Bangladesh (_Oct 2016 – Nov 2021_)**
+**- Senior Software Engineer, iOS Team, Mobile Apps and IoT Team, Brotecs Technologies Limited Dhaka, Bangladesh (_Oct 2016 – Nov 2021_)**
   - Assisted and lead 4 iOS developers for implementing and optimizing different modules of VOIP and network apps both for Objective C and Swift.
   - Built SDK for VOIP apps: XMPP and OMEMO for Message module, fully customized Contacts module
   - Built iAX2 wrapper and library, optimized SIP wrapper and library